davidruvolo51/shinytutorials/src/pages/tutorials/responsive-tables/index.md

 ---
 title: "Responsive Datatables"
 subtitle: "Creating a custom datatable function to reorgranize content for mobile devices"
 abstract: "Data tables are a good method for displaying data on the web.
 However, this can lead to issues of content overflows on mobile devices or if the browser is resized.
-In this tutorial, we will learn how to create a responsive data for use in shiny applications."
+In this tutorial, we will learn how to create a responsive table for use in shiny."
 date: "2019-12-12"
-updated: "2019-12-15"
+updated: "2020-01-14"
 keywords: ["html","css"]
 ---